Mount Pleasant, Swansea

-Mount Pleasant is a suburban district of Swansea, Wales.
+Mount Pleasant is a suburban neighbourhood of Swansea, Wales.
 The area is centred on the main road, called Mount Pleasant, immediately to the north of Swansea city centre, which connects the city centre to the Townhill and Mayhill districts to the north.
-It falls within the Castle ward.
+It falls partly within the Castle ward and Uplands wards.
+The demographic of the area changed in recent years with the expansion of the former Swansea Metropolitan University campus on the main Mount Pleasant road and the arrival of a substantial student population.